 - Contact firstname.lastname@example.org

-Since the ASP of Dallas launched in 2014, it has reached more than 5,000 young people and their families in the poor communities of South Oak Cliff and West Dallas.
-Under Mr. Joyce’s leadership, the ASP of Dallas has expanded it partnerships with Southern Methodist University, the Dallas County Community College District and other education and non-profit organizations.
-Mr. Joyce has also played a key role in initiating and expanding the Police Community Relations Partnership Program with the Dallas Police Department.
+Since ASP of Dallas launched in 2014, it has touched more than 5,000 young people and their families in the poor communities of South Oak Cliff and West Dallas.
+Under Mr. Joyce’s leadership, the ASP of Dallas has expanded its partnerships with Southern Methodist University, the Dallas County Community College District and other education and non-profit organizations.
+Mr. Joyce has also played a key role in initiating and expanding police-community relations programs with the Dallas Police Department.

 Mr. Joyce is regularly invited by civic and community leaders to take part in conversations about how to engage poverty in one of the country’s wealthiest cities.
 He is a member of the Dallas County Promise Alignment Council, The School Zone, South Oak Cliff High School NAF Academies Advisory Board and the Truth, Racial Healing and Transformation Steering Committee.
 Mr. Joyce is also a Mayor’s Star Council alumnus and a mentor with Judge Amber Givens-Davis’ Empowerment Program.